Pride (2014 film): Plot

-Back in London, Mark declares that they will embrace the labels in the tabloid and throws an enormous concert at the Electric Ballroom headlined by Bronski Beat, attended by Dai, Hefina and a number of the women from the village.
-Mark is badly shaken when he encounters a former lover who implies that he is terminal with AIDS.
+Back in London, Mark declares that they will embrace the labels in the tabloid and throws an enormous concert at the Electric Ballroom, headlined by Bronski Beat and attended by Dai, Hefina and a number of the women from the village.
+Mark is badly shaken when he encounters a former lover who implies that he, the lover, is dying of AIDS.
 The "Pits and Perverts" festival raises thousands of pounds for Onllwyn, but the Union vote moves forward three hours without notice, and without Dai or Hefina, Maureen's camp succeeds in voting to refuse further help from LGSM.

 Disillusioned and haunted, Mark abandons LGSM.
 Gethin, who initially refused to participate due to his own experience coming out in a mining village, attempts to campaign alone and is violently assaulted and hospitalised.

 Joe is outed when his parents find photos from Onllwyn and they keep him away from the group.

 In March 1985, the Miners' Strike is over.
 The miners of Onllwyn gather to go back into the mines.
 Joe sees the news and sneaks off to Onllwyn to show solidarity, where he encounters Mark.
 Mark confronts Joe about hiding his activism and homosexuality from his parents.
-When Siân drives him to London in the LGSM donated van, he learns of Gethin's condition Joe decides it's time to leave home and has her drive him directly up to his home, embarrassing his conservative mother.
+When Siân drives him to London in the LGSM-donated van, he learns of Gethin's condition.
+Joe decides it is time to leave home and has her drive him directly up to his home, embarrassing his conservative mother.

 On the day of the 1985 Gay Pride Parade, Mark returns to the group and apologises for abandoning the cause.
 He leads LGSM to the Parade, where they are joined by hundreds of miners in a show of solidarity.

-The closing scenes reveal that consequently the Labour Party incorporated rights for gays and lesbians in their party programme due in part to a massive vote lodged by the National Union of Mineworkers, that Siân was elected to Parliament, that Jonathan still lived (as of 2014) despite being one of first in Britain to be diagnosed with HIV, and that Mark Ashton died of AIDS just two years later at the age of 26.
+The closing scenes reveal that consequently the Labour Party incorporated rights for gays and lesbians in their party programme due in part to a massive vote lodged by the National Union of Mineworkers, that Siân was elected to Parliament, that Jonathan still lived, despite being one of the first people in Britain to be diagnosed with HIV, and that Mark Ashton died of AIDS just two years later at the age of 26.